ali-albdaer/PyToExe/README.md

 ## Usage

-1. Copy and paste your scripts in the project directory.
+1. Copy and paste your scripts in the root directory.

 2. [Optional] change the global vars in the script.